dogancoruh/OpenSCAD-Constants/README.md

 Constants for bolts, nuts and other stuff to use in OpenSCAD projects.

-To use add this line:
+To use add this line
 ```javascript
 include <Contants.scad>;
 ```